-Our small shop sells a range of books, souvenirs, and memorabilia of Bedford, the 17th Century, and John Bunyan.
+Our small shop sells a range of books, souvenirs, and memorabilia about Bedford, the 17th century, and John Bunyan.
 This includes pocket money items, alongside a wide range of editions of The Pilgrim’s Progress.

-Located in the church foyer, our coffee shop offers light refreshments including super homemade cakes and sandwiches.
+Located in the church foyer, our coffee shop offers a delicious range of snacks, hot drinks and soup.

-The Museum and Ampthill Room (which is used for arts and craft activities) are on the first floor.
-There is a chair lift and level access throughout the gallery and first floor.
+The Museum and Ampthill Room (which is sometimes used for arts and craft activities) are on the first floor.
+There is a chair lift up both staircases, operated by either Museum steward on request or self-operated once it is switched on for you.
+There is level access throughout the Museum gallery and first floor rooms.

-Accessible toilets on the ground floor near the museum entrance and in the Meeting House Foyer.
+Accessible toilets are on the ground floor near the museum entrance and in the church Foyer.

 THINGS TO DO NEARBY

 We recommend you allow between 30 and 90 minutes for your visit.
 This will leave time to explore other aspects of Bedford’s lovely river front and Cultural Quarter.